The Golden Age of Apocalypse

-The Golden Age of Apocalypse is the debut studio album by Thundercat, released on Brainfeeder in 2011.
+The Golden Age of Apocalypse is the debut studio album by Thundercat, released on August 29, 2011.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, The Golden Age of Apocalypse received an average score of 80% based on 21 reviews, indicating "generally favorable reviews".

 It was listed by Sean J. O'Connell of LA Weekly as one of the "Top 5 Los Angeles Jazz Albums of 2011".